ingadhoc/sale/portal_sale_distributor_event/README.rst

 This module integrate portal sale distributor using Event.

 #.
-Add a model access rule in order to able portal distributor users to add products in sale orders.
+Add a model access rule in order to able portal distributor users to add events products in sale orders.

 Installation
 ============